 We start off by cutting as close as we can without damaging the canvas with a knife to give us room to start using scissors to cut the old glass out of the windows.

-After all the old glass is removed we cut out img_20161201_160148686the new glass for the windows.
+After all the old glass is removed we cut out the new glass for the windows.
 For these window replacements, we used Strataglass in Light Smoke, which has a slight tint to it.

 After those are all cut out, we start replacing the new glass into the old canvas.
 Using seamstick to make sure that all of our needle holes can become waterproofed, we line the whole outside edge of where we will be sewing along the window.
 We don’t want your new windows to leak any water!

-After the seamstick is applied to the canvas, we img_20161202_103100749take the new windows and line them up correctly, and then sew them all down.
+After the seamstick is applied to the canvas, we take the new windows and line them up correctly, and then sew them all down.

 Window Replacements